 4. Historic Grovewood Village

 Grovewood Village is an ideal arts and crafts destination.
-This historic site is home to an Antique Car Museum, Homespun Textile Museum, and the nationally-recognized Greenwood Art Gallery.
+This historic site is home to the Estes-Winn Antique Car Museum, the Biltmore Industries Homespun Museum, and the nationally-recognized Grovewood Gallery.
 Grovewood Village has something for everyone.
 Your visit could include a leisurely stroll through the sculpture gardens, a lesson on vintage automobiles, or a meal at the contemporary Golden Fleece restaurant.

 5. Asheville Pinball Museum